Search: 2145 results

 They say to him, Because no man has hired us.
 He says to them, Go also ye into the vineyard and whatsoever may be just ye shall receive.

-Take that which is yours, and go your way.
-It is my desire to give to this last just as much as to you.
+Take your money and go.
+I choose to give this last comer just as much as I give you.

 Just then, two blind men sitting along side of the road heard that Jesus was passing by that way.
 [So], they shouted out, "Lord, take pity on us, son of David."